 - and more…..

 Kefir made at home would vary greatly in the concentration and type of bacteria and yeast that it contains.
 These things grow on their own, there’s no standardizing how much of each species is present.
-The diversity of strains in kefir will of course vary (3).
+The diversity of strains in kefir will, of course, vary (3).

 Is kefir good for you?
 In a word: YES.

-It has been studied for a variety of healthy promoting properties.
+It has been studied for a variety of health promoting properties.
 But to be clear, it doesn’t have the evidence to prevent antibiotic-associated diarrhea.
 For this reason, I wouldn’t recommended for that specific reason.

 Cholesterol: kefir and probiotics have been shown to reduce cholesterol.
 They interact with the gut and gut bacteria and influence energy metabolism and (6).